kkasravi/edison/lesson6.md

    * `cd webvr-boilerplate`
 5. Run a web server that can show the contents of this directory on port 1880
    * `http-server -p 1880`
-6. Go to this site via weaved using google cardboard
+6. Go to this site via weaved using google cardboard in safari
    * Go to https://developer.weaved.com/portal/members/home.php and select the edison*_http link